git-akihakune/whid/README.md

 <br>

-There is no sound (obviously), and the FPS is terrible.
+There is no sound (obviously).
 On the other hand, it is very light on CPU, memory and disk usage.
 The video quality is high enough to understand what was going on, thou.
+You can also change the video FPS from arguments.
 <br>

 ## Installation